bartobri/no-more-secrets/README.md

 specified.
 Valid options are white, yellow, black, magenta, blue, green, or red.
 This is blue by default.

+`-t <time>`

+Set the speed of the decryption.
+Adjusts both the jumbling and reveal stages of the animation.
+Default is 2000.

 `-c`

 Clear the screen prior to printing any output.
 Specifically,